Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Judy Chicago's dinner party

-The special exhibitions here are of a high standard.
+Special exhibitions here are of a high standard.
 Among the temporary exhibitions is 'Andy Warhol: Revelation', which explores until 19 June 2022 his most unknown facet: the artist's relationship with religion and its influence on his works of art.
-And the fact is that the creator of pop art was a faithful believer, who would have thought!
+And the fact is that the creator of pop art was a faithful believer, who knew!

-Another of the most visited and stylish exhibitions is 'Christian Dior: Designer of Dreams', which traces the pioneering history of the House of Dior and includes more than two hundred haute couture garments, as well as photographs, sketches and vintage perfume bottles.
-Elegance in its purest form!
+Another of the most visited and stylish exhibitions is 'Christian Dior: Designer of Dreams', which traces the pioneering history of the House of Dior and includes more than two hundred haute couture garments, as well as photographs, sketches and containers of old perfumes.
+Pure elegance!

 Nuria's Traveller Tip